Wiredcraft/test-frontend/README.md

 - Styled Component@5
 - Webpack@5
 - Typescript@4
-- Lerna
+- Jest
-- Koa
+- Koa backend
+- Monorepo with lerna

 ## Dev

 ```
 npm install
 lerna bootstrap
-lerna run dev
+npm run dev
 ```

-Client will run on port `8080`, and backend api run on `8081` default.
+Client will run on [localhost:8080](http://localhost:8080/), and backend api run on `8081` default.

 ## Test

 ```
-lerna run test
+npm run test
 ```

+# Key Features

+- Implement masonry layout with `grid layout`.

+- Use `IntersectionObserver` in Image Lazy Loading and Infinity Scrolling.

+- Test for major functions and Components, it will be complete soon for the remains.